kaustubh202/kaustubh202.github.io/_pages/mystory.md

 _what exactly do attention and MLPs do at a higher level?_

 Through probes, fine-tuning analysis, and causal interventions, we found a story that made sense.
 This project taught me how to lead a team, write clearly, and change direction when needed.
+Interp is something I learned on my own with friends, so it feels like an open field where I’m still growing.

 **Other explorations**